-Use The Snap-on Cloud to print the vehicle system report from your PC or mobile device, see The Snap-on® Cloud on page 153.
+Use the Snap-on Cloud to print the vehicle system report from your PC or mobile device, see Quick Reference (print / download / share) on page 107.

-The vehicle system report can also be customized and printed using ShopStream Connect - See Printing the (Code Scan) Vehicle System Report on page 182.
+The vehicle system report can also be customized and printed using ShopStream Connect - See Printing the (Code Scan) Vehicle System Report on page 129.